MarcelMichau/fake-survey-generator/README.md

 1. Create an entry in your `hosts` file as follows:

-   `127.0.0.1 kube.local`
+   `127.0.0.1 k8s.local`

 2. In a Terminal/Command Prompt/PowerShell window in the project root, run:

    `skaffold run`

-3. In a browser, navigate to http://kube.local to open up the Fake Survey Generator UI
+3. In a browser, navigate to http://k8s.local to open up the Fake Survey Generator UI

 ## How do I contribute?